liaimskye/anki-flashcard-generator/README.md

     ![tuple in text file](images/tuple_set.png)
  The file reader module will then read this text file and return the tuples in the appropriate format for the deck generator.

+## Use ##
+Once the the subject_file.txt has been filled in, enter the command terminal and run the run_generator.bat file and ill in the deck name when prompted to do so.
+The new anki deck will appear within the project folder.